pshri5/Q-A-bot/README.md

 # Q&A Bot

-A Retrieval-Augmented Generation (RAG) based question answering system that crawls websites, indexes their content, and answers questions using the indexed information.
+A Retrieval-Augmented Generation (RAG) based question answering system that crawls websites, indexes their content, and answers questions using the indexed information with feature of regenrate embeddings for a fresh crawl

 ## Project Overview